 Our first tip is nose work.
 Using their nose comes naturally to dogs, and searching for their food will definitely add stimulation to their daily routine.
 Scatter the food in the garden so that your dog will have to sniff around to find it.
 You can also do this indoors, but it might be good to choose a room that’s easy to clean and where the pieces of food won’t get stuck under furniture.
 If you want to make it even more challenging you can hide little heaps of food under a bush, on a window sill or behind some flower pots.
 If your dog doesn’t get the game, start with something that smells a bit more than their normal dry food.

 Our second suggestion is puzzles and food dispensing toys.
-The Classic Kong is the most well known food dispensing toy, but you can also find treat balls and complicated puzzles that provide your dog with a harder challenge before they are rewarded with food.
+There are many food dispensing toys on the market, but you can also find treat balls and complicated puzzles that provide your dog with a harder challenge before they are rewarded with food.
 The idea with most of these is that your dog will have to move the toy around the floor or press certain parts of the toy to make the food fall out.
 Dogs absolutely love this, and as they get rewarded again and again it can keep them entertained for hours.

 If you don’t want to buy toys you can make some yourself.
 Try putting the food in a cereal box and taping it shut, in a toilet roll with folded sides, or in a plastic bottle with some holes cut out where the food can fall out.
 This can get a bit messy, and definitely noisy, but it’s worth it when you see your dog running around trying to get into the box, tail wagging with excitement.